HaninMahmoudi/Data_Chain/README.md

 KYC information will be securely stored, and we will leverage blockchain technology to enhance data security, ensuring that user data is protected against unauthorized access.

-## Staying Informed

-### Release Notes and Announcements

-Stay informed about upcoming features, including the KYC integration, by regularly checking our release notes and announcements.
-We will provide detailed information on the new functionalities and improvements in each release.

-## Getting Started

-Explore the current version of our app and experience its core functionalities.
-As we work towards integrating KYC in future versions, your feedback will be invaluable in shaping a secure and user-friendly experience.

 ## Conclusion